- Ranch Ehrlo Society

 - Provide childcare for families during treatment program groups, addictions programming, medical appointments, and other meetings with professionals.

 - Provide in-home support in crisis situations to support individuals and families as required.

 - Transport participants for treatment-related purposes as required.

 - Document all incidents and updates such as; communication log, critical incidents, medication administration, appointments, and any other individual or family updates.
 Complete reports and documentation clearly, accurately, and in a timely manner.

 - Perform other related duties as assigned.

-- Provide support and guidance to potential employees, practicum students, and volunteers as directed by the unit manager.
+- Provide direction, guidance, and mentorship to new employees, potential employees, practicum students, and volunteers.

 - Display positive role modelling, agency values, and fairness.